Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 bills receivable (62, 76) 242

-debt of participants (founders) on contributions to authorized capital (75) 244
+debt of participants (founders) for contributions to authorized capital (75) 244

 advances issued (60) 245